Changissnz/selfinterest/README.md

 to yield answers in the veins of probability or answers that are imprecise due to their reliance on metaphorical reasoning.
-One whose self-interest operates under fear is equivalently, one that has decided to de-emphasize their faculty of reason to proceed onto their preferred answer.
+One whose self-interest operates under fear is equivalently, one that has decided to de-emphasize their faculty of reason to proceed by their preferred answer.
 The example of the emotive body that is fear makes for a comprehensive discussion on the vulnerabilities of those that operate purely on their self-interest without the guardrails of default reasoning, the only surefire class of decision-making that can yield replicable and rationalizable solutions.
-The force of self-interest can be likened to a rabid animal that has lost its ability to recognize and correct its insanity, or to a fiend that has compulsive needs to satisfy their cravings of flesh or inanimate substance.
+The force of self-interest, in unrestrained or undisciplined practices, can be likened to a rabid animal that has lost its ability to recognize and correct its insanity, or to a fiend that has compulsive needs to satisfy their cravings of flesh or inanimate substance.
 A common question, usually asked with great wonder, is how someone that operates by their self-interest can make decisions so adverse to their livelihood of mind and body, even when there is opportunity of valuable information to make better decisions.
 This question is usually answered by psycho-analytic means, especially when there is not enough quantitative information to present explanation by the number and the figure.
 A simple answer rests on how the individual processes fear.
 By believing in the aura that fear radiates into them, the individual closes their mind to the outlets that would have granted them greater solution through decisions better because the decisions are more informed ones.
 The will can ward off fear, but could just as well let in fear as an influencer variable of the will, practically a controller of the will.
 The actualization of success by an individual with their